ckwriter & spkwriter can't make kernels for Chandrayaan-1 M3 jigsawed images

 3) Lots of input images to these programs can cause them to run for a very long time.
 We need to investigate ways to improve runtimes for many files.
 Note that every file loads and unloads kernels, which is likely the cause of the problem (history activity can also contribute).

 4) We should test for a NAIF limit of 100K segments/kernel.
 If they exceed this maximum, either abort w/error message or break up the kernels into several output files.

 Let me know if you have any questions.

-#7 Updated by Lynn Weller 10 months ago
+#7 Updated by Lynn Weller about 1 year ago

 New location of jigsaw updated images: /work/projects/m3/lweller/JBLOC_Products/Updated/

 There are 859 isis cube files in this directory and nothing more.
 The following file (sorry for the rotten name) points to the updated images: /work/projects/m3/lweller/JBLOC_Products/updated_lev1_prelim100Ground_addback_Del_5.lis

 My commands would be the same as listed in the original post.

 #12 Updated by Stuart Sides 8 months ago

 - Status changed from In Progress to Resolved